An Active-Set Algorithmic Framework for Non-Convex Optimization Problems over the Simplex: An Active-Set Algorithmic Framework for Minimization over the Simplex

 so that $\Phi_\nu(x^k) = \max\{0, -\nabla f(x^k)^T (e_\nu - x^k) \} = 0$, for all $k \in \bar K$.
 Therefore, from~\eqref{convxk} and the continuity of the function $\Phi_i(\cdot)$, we get a contradiction with~\eqref{contr}.

 Then, $\nu$ necessarily belongs to $\hat N$, that is, $x^*_{\hat N}$ is non-stationary in $\Delta_{\hat N}$, where $\Delta_{\hat N}$ is given as in Definition~\ref{def:dirgradrel}.
 From that definition and the fact that $d^k_{\hat A} = 0$, we also have that $\{d^k\}_K$ is bounded.
-Then, there exists a further subsequence (that we rename $K$ again without loss of generality) such that
+Then, there exists an infinite subset of $K$ (that we still denote by $K$ without loss of generality) such that

 Moreover, exploiting again Definition~\ref{def:dirgradrel}, we have that $\eta > 0$ and $M>0$ exist such that